A new flow solving the LYZ equation in K\"ahler geometry: Introduction

+We have mentioned that for 2 dimensional case, along our flow the real part of the Calabi-Yau functional is uniformly bounded.
+We believe that the same conclusion for the higher dimension also holds.
+Hence the real part of the Calabi-Yau functional plays the similar role as the Donaldson functional defined on the space of Hermitian metrics on a holomorphic vector bundle.
+We expect that we can use our flow to study the moduli space of solutions of the LYZ equation on a compact K\"ahler manifold $(M,\omega)$.

 The rest of this paper is arranged as follows.
-In Section 2, we give some preliminary results.
-In Section 3, we first have the uniform estimate of $u_t$ and $\theta(\chi_{u})<\pi$.
-We then show a Harnack type estimate of the solution, and hence the $C^0$ estimate follows from Phong-T\^o \cite{pt2017arxiv}.
-In Section 4, we obtain the gradient estimate from the elliptic case by Collins-Yau \cite{cy2018arxiv}.
-In Section 5, we prove the second order estimate.
-In Section 6, we then finish the proof of the theorem.
+In Section 2, we give some preliminary results on the linearized operator on our flow, the concavity of $\cot\theta(\lambda)$, the parabolic subsolution, and the Calabi-Yau functional.
+In Section 3, we prove Theorem \ref{els}.
+In Section 4, we prove Theorem \ref{mainthm}, including the $C^0$ estimate, the gradient estimate and the second order estimate.
+In Section 5, we prove Theorem \ref{2dtheorem} and Corollary \ref{2dcorollary1}.